RK Nagar (film): Release

 After being delayed for over a year, the film was supposed to have its theatrical release in April 2019 but released directly on Netflix on 17 December 2019 before being taken down.
 The film got re-released on Netflix on 29 April 2020.

+Reception

+Sudhir Suryawanshi of New Indian Express wrote, "Like a drunk man experiencing an occasional, fleeting moment of lucidity, RK Nagar, every now and then, seems to recognise its own astounding mediocrity."

+Vishal Menon of Film Companion wrote, "It's a film you'd think twice about watching even when theatres are safe, the wallet is full, popcorn nice and buttery and parking practically free."
+Srivatsan S of The Hindu wrote, "There is hardly anything exciting in this movie, let alone it being revolutionary."